Operation Keyhole

-Operation Keyhole was a British special operation to recapture Thule Island in the South Sandwich Islands during Operation Corporate in the 1982 Falklands War.
+Operation Keyhole was a British special operation to recapture Thule Island in the South Sandwich Islands during the Falklands War.
 The operation took place from 19 to 20 June 1982.

 Background

 A base, called Corbeta Uruguay, had been built by Argentina in part to reinforce its territorial claims on British-held territory in the South Atlantic.
 Ostensibly a meteorological research station, it was also used by Argentine military personnel.
 The British government became aware of the base in December 1976.
-Between then and the outbreak of the 1982 war, Britain had sought unsuccessfully to reach a diplomatic solution to the problem.
+Between then and the outbreak of the 1982 war, a diplomatic solution to the problem had not been reached.

 Operation

 After the Argentine surrender on the Falkland Islands on 14 June 1982, a task force composed of frigate HMS Yarmouth, patrol ship HMS Endurance, tanker RFA Olmeda and tug Salvageman sailed to the South Sandwich Islands with instructions to end the Argentine presence there.